 Understanding Upper Airway Disorders

-Inducible Laryngeal Obstruction (ILO), Paradoxical Vocal Fold Motion (PVFM), and Vocal Cord Dysfunction (VCD) describe conditions where the vocal cords inappropriately narrow or close during breathing—particularly on inhalation.
-This creates sudden episodes of breathing difficulty, throat tightness, noisy breathing (stridor), and a choking sensation that can be frightening and debilitating.
+Inducible Laryngeal Obstruction (ILO), Paradoxical Vocal Fold Motion (PVFM), and Vocal Cord Dysfunction (VCD) are conditions where the vocal folds inappropriately narrow or close during breathing, particularly on the in-breath.
+This creates sudden episodes of breathing difficulty, throat tightness, noisy breathing (stridor), and a choking sensation.
+These episodes are frightening.
+Many patients describe them as the most terrifying moments of their lives.

 Seek Medical Assessment If